 fresh cliantro chopped

-1. Clean the toor dal or arhar dal or pigeon pea lentils by rinsing the the lentils thoroughly in running water for 4 to 5 times.
+1. Clean the toor dal, arhar dal, or pigeon pea lentils by rinsing the lentils thoroughly in running water 4 to 5 times.

-3. In a separate bowl put cup water and add the jaggery, kokums and peanuts and let it sit till ready to use .
+3. In a separate bowl, put a cup of water, add the jaggery, kokum, and peanuts, and let it sit till ready to use.

-4. The lentils should have cooked completely and softened really well
+4. The lentils should have cooked thoroughly and softened really well

-6. Now add the spices -turmeric powder, red chili powder, coriander powder ,cumin powder, jaggery peanut kokums water mixture.
+6. Now add turmeric powder, red chili powder, coriander powder, cumin powder, and jaggery peanut kokum water mixture.
 Mix well.

 7. Add water to get a medium to medium-thin consistency - if needed

-8. Mix again and bring the dal to a simmer on a low heat for 7 to 8 minutes stirring often ( saute setting for the instant pot) or give it a boil in a deep pan on the stove top.
-Reduce the heat to low .
+8. Mix again and bring the dal to a simmer on low heat for 7 to 8 minutes, often stirring ( saute setting for the instant pot) or give it a boil in a deep pan on the stovetop.
+Reduce the heat to low.

-1. Heat oil a pan.
-Crackle mustard seeds first and then add cumin seeds.
+1. Heat oil in a pan.
+Crackle mustard seeds first, and then add cumin seeds.

-Add coriander leaves and stir .
-Add 2 teaspoons of lemon joice
+Add coriander leaves and stir.
+Add 2 teaspoons of lemon juice

 5. Serve the piping hot Gujarati dal and serve it with steamed rice